The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

 \subsection{Extension to EM bonds}

-An effect which has prevailed in markets for many years has been that EM issuers of the same rating tend to trade wider than DM ones (at the same maturity point).
+An effect which has prevailed in markets for many years has been that EM issuers of the same standalone credit quality tend to trade wider than DM ones (at the same maturity point).
 The wider the sovereign spread, the more pronounced is the difference.
-Arguably, if the bond rating incorporates the sovereign, indutrsy-specific and issuer-specific features, this effect should not occur, but it still does.
-One way of analysing it is to incorporate it into the multi-curve fitting method in a rather obvious way, altering eq.(\ref{eq:resid}) to